WillHolbrook/FYPCodeRepo/README.md

 ### Node Dependencies

-_This project makes use of multiple node packages some of which are in general, and some are used for development only and have been listed as such in the following._
+_This project makes use of multiple node packages some of which are only used for development.
+These are listed below._

 #### Production Packages